- Written by Dr.Mehmet Demircioglu

 True allergy to local anesthetic is uncommon, but adverse reactions around anesthesia still need respect.
 Fear, adrenaline response, dose effects, dizziness, and true allergy are not the same event.
 The surgical team needs to know whether you previously reacted during dental injections, minor surgery, numbing cream, adhesive dressings, iodine, chlorhexidine, latex, or antibiotic ointments.

-A local reaction can look like redness, burning, or swelling near where a product touched the skin.
-A whole body allergic reaction can involve hives, facial swelling, chest tightness, wheezing, faintness, or stomach symptoms.
+A local contact reaction can look like redness, burning, itching, or swelling only where a product touched the skin.
+A whole body allergic reaction is different.
+It can involve hives away from the scalp, facial swelling, chest tightness, wheezing, faintness, vomiting, or stomach symptoms.
 I do not want you to label every reaction as anesthesia allergy without review, because that label can make future medical treatment harder.
 I also do not want a real reaction ignored because it happened during a cosmetic procedure.

 Hair transplant anesthesia and adrenaline decisions depend on monitoring, blood pressure, pulse, and symptom interpretation.
 That matters when you later say, “I reacted to the injection,” but the actual event may have been anxiety, adrenaline sensitivity, low blood pressure, or allergy.